Globis

-Globis has overseas subsidiaries in Bangkok, Thailand, Brussels, Belgium, San Francisco, United States, Shanghai, China, and Singapore.
-The Globis Group includes the Graduate School of Management, Globis University, which is the largest business school in Japan with a total enrollment of 2,683 students and an annual intake of 1,050 students.
+Globis Corporation (株式会社グロービス, kabushiki gaisha Gurōbisu), commonly referred to as Globis and stylized as GLOBIS, is a Japanese private business education company headquartered in Banchō, Chiyoda, Tokyo, Japan.
+It was founded in 1992 by Japanese entrepreneur Yoshito Hori.
+The Globis group includes the Graduate School of Management, Globis University, which is the largest graduate business school in Japan with a total enrollment of 2,525 students and an annual intake of 1,000 students in 2024.
 Another group addition is Globis Capital Partners, a hands-on VC firm with a cumulative fund size of over ¥160 billion JPY (approximately $1.2 billion) invested in over 190 Japanese companies in 2022.

+Globis is a large corporate training provider in Japan.
+Over 473,000 professionals and 3,300 clients utilize its corporate education solutions annually.
+It has published 143 business management books which sold a combined 3.77 million copies.
+Globis has overseas subsidiaries in Bangkok, Thailand, Brussels, Belgium, Manila, Philippines San Francisco, United States, Shanghai, China, and Singapore.

 History

-Globis Corporation was founded by Yoshito Hori in 1992.
+Globis Corporation was established by Yoshito Hori in 1992.
 The company was started with a capital of 800,000 yen (about $7,500 USD).

 Globis Group

+Globis Capital Partners

+Globis Capital Partners Co., Ltd. (グロービス・キャピタル・パートナーズ株式会社, Gurōbisu Kyapitaru Paatonaazu kabushiki gaisha) is a Japanese private venture capital firm headquartered in Banchō, Chiyoda, Tokyo, Japan.
+Globis Capital Partners was founded in 1996 by Yoshito Hori.
+It manages a cumulative fund size of over ¥180 billion JPY (approximately $1.3 billion) with investments in companies such as Mercari, Gree, and SmartNews.